 What does a reaction look like?
 Reactions can typically occur within minutes of eating, or they can take up to 3 days.
 There is not an immediate threat to the individual’s health like a food allergy but eating the food item can cause severe digestive discomfort.
 Common symptoms include severe stomach pain, diarrhea or constipation, migraines and headaches, and sometimes hives and rashes.

 What are common intolerances?
 Lactose intolerance (lacking enzyme to digest lactose), irritable bowel syndrome (may be sensitive to FODMAPs), sulphite sensitivity (found in wine and meat), etc.

 How common is it?
-Unknown since there are no blood test validated for diagnosis of food intolerance.
+Unknown since there are no blood tests validated for diagnosis of food intolerance.

 What does a reaction look like?
-When someone with celiac disease ingest even a crumb of gluten, their immune system reacts to the protein and damages their small intestine.
-When this occurs, the individual can become very sick with a variety of symptoms including: weight loss, anemia, skin blisters, abdominal pain, etc.
+When someone with celiac disease ingests even a crumb of gluten, their immune system reacts to the protein and damages their small intestine.
+When this occurs, the individual can become very sick with a variety of symptoms including weight loss, anemia, skin blisters, abdominal pain, etc.